-While the natural beauty of its deserts and coastline are undeniable, unfortunately safety in the region is constantly in question.
+While the natural beauty of its people, deserts and coastline are undeniable, unfortunately safety in the region is constantly in question.

 Terrorists have been known to target areas frequented by foreigners, government buildings and any area that attracts locals and foreigners alike, including: clubs, restaurants, embassies, international schools, hotels, expatriate housing compounds, churches and other places of worship, shopping centres, outdoor recreation events, tourist areas and transport hubs or identifiably western interests, including businesses.